GoogleChrome/web.dev/src/site/content/en/learn/css/media-queries/index.md

 {% endCompare %}

-`pointer`, being a discrete media feature, can be simultaneously more granularly conditionally apply styles regarding the capabilities of a medium’s pointer device.
+`pointer`, being a discrete media feature, can simultaneously be more granularly used to conditionally apply styles regarding the capabilities of a medium’s pointer device.

 To conditionally apply styles if the media’s pointing device is considered to be limited in functionality (i.e. to adjust UI accordingly), you could use the following media query